stride3d/stride/sources/tools/Stride.StorageTool/README.md

 # Stride.StorageTool

-This is simple Stride3D Asset Bundle previewer.
+This is simple Stride Asset Bundle previewer.
 Please, read the article in the documentation to learn more : https://doc.stride3d.net/latest/en/manual/engine/assets/asset-bundles.html

 ## Installation